ChilliCream/graphql-workshop/docs/5-adding-complex-filter-capabilities.md

     }
     ```

+    And remove the unused using directive:

+    ```diff
+      using ConferencePlanner.GraphQL.Data;
+    - using Microsoft.EntityFrameworkCore;
+    ```

-    > The new resolver will return an `IQueryable` instead of executing the database query.
+    The new resolver will return an `IQueryable` instead of executing the database query.
 The `IQueryable` is like a query builder.
 By applying the `UsePaging` middleware, we are rewriting the database query to only fetch the items that we need for our dataset.

     The resolver pipeline for our field now looks like the following: